 According to the official NY Waterway website, “only service animals accompanying customers with disabilities or their trainers, police dogs, and small pets in carry-on travel cages are allowed on-board the ferries.”
 No additional cost.
 Also, the staff seemed pretty lenient about me being out of my carrier – I’m not sure if it was because it was a slow day or I was small enough to sit on my human’s lap.
 The ferry ride took roughly only 10 minutes one-way and offered IG-worthy views of both Manhattan and Jersey City.
 Despite a short ride over to Jersey, I kept my little wet nose busy with the fascinating river scent.
 Sniff out what I did upon arrival to Hoboken below.

-Things to do with Your Dog in Hoboken, NJ:
+Dog-Friendly Things to do in Hoboken, NJ:

 #1 Explore Washington St.